 (It will be sent as an email.)

 [Above info Required to be on waiting list.]

-As mentioned above, we will be releasing the puppies no sooner than 7 weeks old pending how well each one is doing with eating dog food.
-For socialization of the puppy, it is considered best to keep him with the litter until he is 7 to 8 weeks old.
+As mentioned above, we will be releasing the puppies no sooner than 8 weeks old pending how well each one is doing with eating dog food.
+For socialization of the puppy, it is considered best to keep him with the litter until 8 weeks old.
 If you have another dog, this will help that socialization come along nicely.
 Once we notify you that your puppy is ready for release, the remainder of the puppy fee will be due.

 Shipping is through the airlines.
 We take care of everything.
 You simply have to show up to the airport at the time of arrival.

 .........Pups 8 to 11 weeks old -- $500, which includes crate, health certificate, microchip, and flight.
 If you want a crate large enough for the pup's adult size, the cost is an additional $150.

 .........Pups 12 to 15 weeks old - $750, which includes larger crate, health certificate, microchip, rabies shot, and flight.

 Ear cropping is additional.
 To have our veterinarian do the procedure, it is $500.

 Note: Pups sold through GarrettsDobermans.com are ultimately the responsibility of the litter's owner.
 You have 48 hours from the time you receive the pup to have your vet check the pup for any immediate problems.
 After that time, it is your responsibility to provide the pup with the proper care necessary to keep it healthy including finishing full series of puppy shots, rabies at 12 weeks, heartworm prevention, deworming when necessary, etc.